primait/auth0_ex/README.md

   auth0_base_url: "https://dallagi.eu.auth0.com"

 config :auth0_ex, :cache,
-  # Enables cache of tokens obtained from Auth0
+  # Enables cache of tokens obtained from Auth0.
+Defaults to true.
   enabled: true,
   redis_connection_uri: "redis://localhost:6379",
   # Namespace for tokens of this service on the shared cache.
 Should be unique per service (e.g., the service name)